What is nonverbal communication: importance, types, and examples

 3. Haptics – Sense of touch

 Haptic communication involves the sense of touch.
 You can use touch to send out a piece of subtle information.
-Haptics are mostly involved when you want to appreciate someone.
+Haptics are primarily involved when you want to appreciate someone.
 This could include a pat on the back or a partial embrace.
-The sense of touch provides a calming or appreciative effect when done in the right way.
+The sense of touch provides a calming or appreciative effect when done correctly.

-However, not every team member would react the same way when it comes to touch.
+However, not every team member would react the same way regarding touch.
 You need to be careful when patting or embracing your employees.
-After all, it is their comfort that holds a significant essence while adopting nonverbal communication in the workplace.
+After all, their comfort is significant while adopting nonverbal communication in the workplace.

 4. Proxemics – Physical space and distance

-Distance between you and your team members indicates the level of comfort in the conversation.
-This helps in the smooth flow of information.
-Proxemic zones are separated into four different spaces – intimate, personal, social, and public (or professional).
+Distance between you and your team members indicates the conversation’s comfort level.
+This helps ensure the smooth flow of information.
+Proxemic zones are separated into intimate, personal, social, and public (or professional) spaces.

 The intimate zone has a proximity of 18 inches, while the public zone has a proximity of up to 4 feet.
 Additionally, people generally tend to be closer to the ones they are comfortable with while maintaining a safe and far distance from unknowns.